-The Feedback page on the Content menu is similar in function to the Comments page, except that Feedback messages can only be sent by logged-in Newscoop users, such as staff or subscribers.
-Feedback messages do not have to be attached to or displayed as part of any particular article, and can also have image or document attachments.
-For instance, they can be used by subscribers to send images from a breaking news event to the publication.
+The Feedback page on the Content menu is similar in function to the Comments page, except that Feedback messages are for logged-in Newscoop users only, such as staff or subscribers.
+Feedback messages do not have to be attached to any particular article, and can also have image or document attachments.